A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Revisiting Nested Models

 \end{cor}

 Corollary \ref{Cor: Ex135: 1} requires large $N$ and large $T$.
 In particular, $K(Np+T)\log N=o(NT)$ is required for the consistency of the estimators.
 This implies that $p$ is allowed to grow as $(N,T)\to\infty$.
-In the presence of $a=0$, we can establish the same convergence rate for the restricted estimators $\tilde{K}$, $\tilde{B}$ and $\tilde{F}$ in Remark \ref{Rem: EstZeroA}; see Remark \ref{Rem: ThmNuclearRate}.
-While the result for Example \ref{Ex: Classical} is known in the literature, the results for Examples \ref{Ex: Statevarying} and \ref{Ex: ConitionalObs} are new.
-Distinct from \citet{PelgerXiong_State-varying_2019}, we provide an estimator that can consistently estimate $F$ up to a common rotational transformation, which is not state-specific.
-That is, we are able to consistently estimate the factor space.
-Moreover, large $p$ is allowed.
-In contrast to \citet{Gagliardinietal_Timevarying_2016}, we provide an estimation method that does not require observable $f_t$, and allows for the presence of arbitrage and large $p$.
-No estimation method for the unconstrained conditional factor model is available in the literature.
+While the result for Example \ref{Ex: Classical} is well-documented in the literature, the results for Examples \ref{Ex: Statevarying} and \ref{Ex: ConitionalObs} are novel.
+Distinct from \citet{PelgerXiong_State-varying_2019}, we offer an estimator capable of consistently estimate $F$ up to a common rotational transformation, which is not state-specific.
+In other words, we can consistently estimate the factor space.
+Moreover, our method allows for large $p$.
+In contrast to \citet{Gagliardinietal_Timevarying_2016}, we provide an estimation approach that does not necessitate observable $f_t$ and permits the presence of arbitrage and large $p$.
+Notably, there is no available method for estimating the unconstrained conditional latent factor model in the literature.

-\begin{rem} In the presence of missing values, when $x_{it}=1$ and $m_{it}$'s are i.i.d. random variables across both $i$ and $t$ (i.e., missing at random), Assumption \ref{Ass: Ex135: 1}(i) requires $P(m_{it}=1)>0$ by the law of large numbers.
-Thus, the proportion of missing values cannot be too large.
-This is analogous to the requirement in the matrix completion literature \citep{CandesRecht_Matrixcompletion_2009,Rechtetal_Guaranteed_2010,CandesPlan_CompletionNoise_2010,NegahbanWainwright_RestrictedStrongConvexity_2012} that the missing pattern is not too systematic and the proportion of missing values is not too large. \end{rem}